What are DApps?

 What is the EOS Blockchain price?

 EOS Blockchain is different from Bitcoin Blockchain, as it doesn’t use mining.
 The required number of blocks is produced when needed.
-The producers are, in turn, awarded with EOS tokens for each block they produce.
+The producers are, in turn, awarded EOS tokens for each block they produce.
 EOS tokens are the cryptocurrency of EOS.IO.

 Block producers are responsible for announcing a figure in payment.
 This is then compared with the figure announced by all the block producers from which a median value is generated.
 This figure is the number of tokens the block producers actually get.